My Best Friend's Exorcism (film)

 My Best Friend's Exorcism is a 2022 American supernatural comedy horror film directed by Damon Thomas from a screenplay by Jenna Lamia, based on the 2016 novel of the same name by Grady Hendrix.
 The film stars Elsie Fisher, Amiah Miller, Rachel Ogechi Kanu, and Cathy Ang.
-The film was released on Prime Video on September 30, 2022.
+It was released on Amazon Prime Video on September 30, 2022.

 Plot

 In 1988, high school sophomores Abby Rivers and Gretchen Lang are longtime best friends.
 Gretchen is moving away with her family over the summer, which saddens Abby, but Gretchen assures her they will always have each other.
 Together with their friends Margaret Chisholm and Glee Tanaka, Abby and Gretchen spend a weekend at Margaret's family's lake house.
 One night, they all ingest LSD provided by Margaret's boyfriend Wallace Stoney and, with the exception of Abby, go skinny-dipping in the lake.
 When Margaret makes an insensitive comment about Abby's acne, Abby walks away, with Gretchen following her to comfort her.

-Abby and Gretchen venture into an abandoned shack across the lake where a ritualistic Satanic murder supposedly occurred.
+Abby and Gretchen venture into an abandoned shack across the lake where a ritualistic Satanic murder allegedly occurred.
 Inside, a sinister tree-like creature with a single giant eye scares both girls and they run.
-Abby finds a way out, while Gretchen is dragged away by an unseen force.
+Abby successfully escapes, while Gretchen is dragged away by an unseen force.
 Realizing Gretchen is not with her, Abby rushes back to the shack with Margaret and Glee to find Gretchen in a state of shock.
 Gretchen is upset that Abby abandoned her.

-Back at school, Abby worries about Gretchen's uncharacteristically aloof demeanor.
+Back at school, Abby worries about Gretchen's uncharacteristically aloof demeanor, and her appearance gradually worsens.
 During a performance by the Lemon Brothers, a trio of Christian bodybuilders, one of the members, Christian, notices Gretchen's ghoulish appearance.
 Over the next few days, Gretchen continues to behave erratically, projectile vomiting during lunch and urinating in a trash can while in class.

 Abby drives to Gretchen's house to check on her.
-Gretchen's father does not want her to leave the house, but she ignores him and jumps into Abby's car.
-As they drive, a distraught Gretchen reveals that ever since "he" (whose name she does not disclose) attacked her at the abandoned shack, "he" has been visiting and watching her every night.
+Against her father's wishes, Gretchen leaves the house and jumps into Abby's car.
+As they drive, Gretchen reveals that ever since "he" (whose name she does not disclose) attacked her at the abandoned shack, "he" has been visiting and watching her every night.
 She swears Abby to secrecy about this.
-Abby, assuming that Gretchen was raped, tries to alert both Gretchen's parents and the school headmistress, but they all rebuff her.
+Abby, assuming that Gretchen was raped, tries to alert Gretchen's parents and the school headmistress but is rebuffed.
 When Abby suggests to Glee that Wallace raped Gretchen, Margaret accuses Abby of jealousy, while Gretchen scolds her for telling people about her situation.
-Consequently, Abby is shunned by the other girls.
+Abby is shunned by the other girls.